Versioning

 * access to compare content between versions,

-* the ability to restore a selected version as a new draft.
+* the option to restore a selected version as a new draft.

 This makes it easy to track changes over time and maintain full control over the development of each application element.

-In Figure 1 we can see the version history of the application template, which has many major versions.
-In major version 11.\* it has 5 minor versions (from 11.0–11.4).
+In illustration 1 we can see the version history of the request template, which has many major versions.
+Major version 11.\* has 5 minor versions (from 11.0-11.4).

-### Cutting off the main branch, including production
+### Branching off the main branch, including production

-Cutting off the main branch is especially recommended before starting major changes — such as process redesign, modification of the data structure, or development of new functionality — that could affect the stability of the running application.
+Branching off the main branch is especially recommended before starting larger changes — such as process redesign, data structure modifications, or the development of new functionalities — that could affect the stability of the running application.

-In practice, this means that version 1.\* (e.g. 1.12) can still run in production while the team works in parallel on version 2.\*, developing it independently until it is ready for deployment.
-This approach allows you to maintain a stable application version and develop the next one at the same time, minimizing the risk of errors and conflicts between changes.
+In practice, this means that version 1.\* (e.g. 1.12) can continue to run in production, while the team works in parallel on version 2.\*, developing it independently until it is ready for deployment.
+This approach makes it possible to maintain a stable version of the application while also developing the next one, minimizing the risk of errors and conflicts between changes.
 If needed, fixes can also be introduced in the production branch without affecting the new version under development.

-Cutting off the production branch is especially recommended before starting major changes — such as process redesign, modification of the data structure, or development of new functionality — that could affect the stability of the running application.
+Branching off the production branch is especially recommended before starting larger changes — such as process redesign, data structure modifications, or the development of new functionalities — that could affect the stability of the running application.